 Vidalias look like yellow onions, only on the larger side, and fatter and squattier.
 Sometimes you will see them labeled jumbo Vidalia onions, and those are onions that are at least 3-inches in diameter, to differentiate them from their smaller Vidalia cousins.
 Vidalias are much less potent and sweeter than red, yellow, or white onions, which is why they are often used in larger quantities, and liked by people who find most onions a bit overpowering.

 How Do I Use Vidalia Onions?

-They are terrific for onion rings, in any raw preparations (salads, on burgers and sandwiches), all kind of grilling, kebabs, recipes that call for loads of sautéed onions, and for any dish that involves a baked onion.
+They are terrific for in any raw preparations: in salads, and on burgers and sandwiches, for instance.
+Amazing in onion rings!
+And perfect for all kind of grilling and kebabs.
+They are delicious in recipes that call for loads of sautéed onions, and for any dish that involves baking onions.

 Vidalia onions have a high sugar and water content, so they are not quite as hardy as other types of onions.
 They can be stored in a cool dry place for weeks, possibly months if it’s cool and dry enough.
 Storing them in the fridge is ok, but since the fridge has moisture trapped in it, wrap each onion in a paper towel and store in the vegetable or crisper drawer.

 If you buy them in a mesh bag, with a knot tied in between each onion, that is a perfect way to store them.
 Never store onions with potatoes, or vice versa—it will make each vegetable spoil faster.